oskar-novak/pyGNARSIL/README.md

 2. pyGNARSIL splits stabilizers into gauge operators!
 *Useful for CSS and non-CSS codes.
+Uses a new parallelized graph optimization strategy, which speeds things up a lot.
 ***Use $[Lx,S,Lz]$ form for input matrix:

 See baconShorexample.py in tests for example code

-3. Code written using Numba Parallel methods, giving fast, and better scaling performance-> though the first time, the complilation will take some time
+3. Code written  Parallelized using Numba: making the code scale much better.
+** This requires the code to compile the first time!

 4. Cite the original Gnarsil paper if you use this code!

 5. install using pip install git+https://github.com/oskar-novak/pyGNARSIL.git